Before we dive into this topic, lets start with the meaning of the word ‘Science’ from wikipedia:

 Science is outside-in, while vijñāna is inside-out

-Scientific knowledge is ‘outside-in’: starting from contact between sense objects and the senses, then processed in the mind as information and finally understood by one’s consciousness.
+Scientific knowledge is ‘outside-in’: starting from contact between sense objects and the senses, then processed in the mind as information and finally understood.
 In the sense of this mechanism, it is very different from bhakti as we will see below.
 This is also why bhakti involves vijñāna, but not science.

 The sākṣātkāra of Sri Suka or Sri Vyasa occurs ‘inside’: revealed directly by Kṛṣṇa to the चेतना – consciousness- through a self-revelation which is independent of the mind, senses etc. (check for Shri Satyanarayana dasa Babaji’s commentary on Tattva-sandarbha, anuccheda 29.3).
 This perception is then recorded in the mind and manifests outward (inside-out) through the senses in the writings of the sages.
 The writings are not for ‘verification’ purposes by practitioners as happens in a hypothesis-testing science, but rather to inform them of the need to turn their consciousness toward Kṛṣṇa if they desire a similar self-revelation.